onePlusLin/mlek/docs/quick_start.md

 This documentation assumes that you are using an Arm® *Ethos™-U55* NPU, it is configured to use 128 Multiply-Accumulate units, and is sharing SRAM with the Arm® *Cortex®-M55*.

-The FVP is also available via Arm Virtual Hardware (AVH) hosted on AWS.
-This quick start guide can also be executed on an AVH instance but requires creation of an AWS account and basic configuration outlined [here](./sections/arm_virtual_hardware.md#getting-started).

 To get started quickly, please follow these steps:

 1. First, verify that you have installed all of [the required prerequisites](sections/building.md#build-prerequisites).